vincedgy/terraform-scripts/README.md

 # My terraform scripts

-This repo list different projects for terraform scripts that I create all along and save here
+This repo stores different projects for terraform scripts that I create all along and save here

 note : aws cli (with appropriate credentials) and terraform needs to be installed first.